 Dr. Popova collaborates on the Global Burden of Disease studies (GBD) on alcohol consumption as a risk factor for burden of disease.
 She was also one of the conductors of the second Canadian Cost Study on Substance Abuse and Avoidable Cost of Alcohol Abuse in Canada.

 He has also acted as an invited advisor to the BMA board of science, The Department of Health and the World Health Organisation on the subject of FASD.
 In 2015 Dr Mukherjee also gave evidence to the first All Party Parliamentary Group on FASD at the House of Commons.
 He has continued to support national clinical developments related to FASD.
 Dr Mukherjee is a member of the NICE quality standards group for FASD.
 He is currently the only UK representative to a US, NIH sponsored initiative to consider the research criteria for FASD.
 In his own time, he volunteers as a medical advisor to various FASD charities both in the UK and internationally.
 In 2021 he was made an Honorary Professor at the University of Salford related to his work on FASD.

-He is currently Clinical Lead for Adult Neurodevelopmental Services provided by Surrey and Borders including Adult ASD and ADHD services across Surrey, Hampshire and Portsmouth.
-He is a member and academic secretary of the RCPsych SIG on neurodevelopmental disorders, and an Executive member of the ID Faculty.
+In wider work, he is currently Clinical Lead for Adult neurodevelopmental services provided by Surrey and Borders including Adult ASD and ADHD services across Surrey, Hampshire and Portsmouth.
+He is an executive committee member and Finance Officer of the RCPsych SIG on neurodevelopmental disorders, and an Executive member of the ID Faculty.

 Dr Christine Loock